Chaithra0206/ctf_challenge_4_6/README.md

 ## 🧠 Hint

-> **“Only when the compass stops whispering its secret numbers will the buried path make sense.”**
+> **“Only when the books whisper their secrets and the clock ticks in harmony will the veil lift.”**

 ---